Canon 1Ds vs T3

 Studio photographers will appreciate that the Canon 1Ds (unlike the T3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds and the T3 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds and the T3 have been discontinued, but can regularly be found used on ebay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the T3 was followed by the Canon T5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1Ds and T3 can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Canon T3 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1Ds or the Canon T3 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.